-As a general rule of thumb, longer-term plans tend to be more cost-effective – meaning it may be best to opt for an annual payment plan rather than a monthly one.
+There is no hard and fast rule that works for everything but in general the longer-term plans tend to be more cost-effective – meaning it may be best to opt for an annual payment plan rather than a monthly one.
 However, the payment plans available will vary between providers, meaning it’s always important to check the plans available before deciding on one.

 Monthly payment plans tend to cost anything between $8 to $12, whilst annual plans can be found typically ranging from $55 to $75.
 With Netflix widely recognised as the best value streaming service, purchasing a cost-effective VPN can be a worthwhile long-term investment.

 Where can I get a VPN for Netflix?